 My favorite spot to pick up some bamboo goods in Arashiyama is a chain of stores called Iwai.
 Their signature pieces are cups made from bamboo stalks that can be used for hot or cold drinks.
 The sake sets made from bamboo and lacquered to preserve their fresh greenness are impressive, and the thick tea cups are equally rustic and charming.

 If knives or cooking are your thing, you've probably already heard about Aritsugu.
 This cutlery shop goes way back to 1560, when the owners used to make samurai swords for the imperial family.
 In the 19th century, the emperor left Kyoto and laws were passed prohibiting the public carrying of swords.
 So Aritsugu made a shift to more practical blades.
-At first, they produced carving knives for making wooden Buddhist statues, and you can still see a variety of strange bladed tools for carving wood, gardening and clothcraft, and bamboo splitting in the back of the shop.
+At first, they produced carving knives for making wooden Buddhist statues, and towards the back of the shop you can still see a variety of strange bladed tools for carving wood, gardening, clothcraft, and bamboo splitting.
 Eventually, Aritsugu moved into kitchen knife production as more people started to cook at home in the modern era.
 Their kitchen knives are still made using the same techniques that produced the finest swords for some of Japan's most famous samurai.

 Locals will tell you that this is THE place to buy knives, and the collection of blades is impressive to say the least.
 The display cabinets on the left side of the shop are filled with specialty knives for chefs.
 Blades more than a foot long come in both left- and right-handed varieties, all measured for use on various types of fish.
 This is probably not what you're here for, so take a look at the all-purpose kitchen knives in the lower display case running down the center of the shop.
 Most of these blades come in two styles: western style and Japanese handles.
 Ask to see the same knife with different handles.
 You'll see how the center of gravity shifts from the back to the front when you pick up each style of knife, allowing you to choose how you want to control the blade.